Dynamical loss functions shape landscape topography and improve learning in artificial neural networks: Results and discussion

-The behavior of the system as it locally minimizes the dynamical loss function landscape is summarized in Fig.~\ref{fig_3}.
+The behavior of the system as it locally minimizes the dynamical loss function landscape is summarized in Fig.~\ref{fig_2}.
 In the first half of each period $T$ the instantaneous value of $\mathcal{F}_{\textrm{DCE}}$ and the largest eigenvalues of the Hessian (curvature) decrease, whereas the accuracy stays flat.
 The system is descending a valley that shifts downwards and also widens.
 In the second half of each oscillation, the valley narrows and rises ($\mathcal{F}$ increases even though the system is undergoing gradient descent; see panel (b)).
-Additionally, something remarkable happens when the largest eigenvalue of the Hessian crosses the value $2/\eta$, marked by the horizontal dashed line in panel (d): a bifurcation emerges, clearly visible in panel (c).
-There are additional bifurcations each time another eigenvalue reaches $2/\eta$, forming a period-doubling cascade.
-These bifurcations correspond to the system bouncing between the walls of the valley, this is clearly depicted by the panels that show a section of parameter space along the eigenvectors associated to the two largest eigenvalues of the Hessian.
-As time approaches $t=10000$ we see how the system starts bouncing between two walls, four, etc\dots Remarkably, these instabilities do not destroy learning but seem to enhance it---see how accuracy keeps increasing during the bifurcation cascades.
+Additionally, something remarkable happens when the largest eigenvalue of the Hessian crosses the value $2/\eta$, marked by the horizontal dashed line in panel (e): a bifurcation emerges, clearly visible in panels (c) and (d).
+There are additional bifurcations each time another eigenvalue reaches $2/\eta$, forming a period-doubling cascade, see panels (j)-(i) for a zoom of one of this cascades.
+These bifurcations correspond to the system bouncing between the walls of the valley, this is clearly depicted by Fig. \ref{fig_2_bis}, which shows a section of parameter space along the eigenvectors associated to the two largest eigenvalues of the Hessian.
+Fig. \ref{fig_2_bis} (a) (corresponding to $t=8000$) shows how the state of the system (represented by green dots) stay in the same position in this section of parameter space for 20 time steps.
+This suggests that in the regime of stable minimization (before unstabilities emerge), the system moves along the bottom of a valley where the gradient is perpendicular to the eigenvectors associated to the two largest eigenvalues of the Hessian, in agreement with the toy representation shown in Fig. 1 c.
+As time approaches $t=10000$ (Fig \ref{fig_2_bis} (b)-(e)), the curvature increases and the minimization becomes unstable, and we see how the system starts bouncing between two walls, four, etc\dots Remarkably, these instabilities do not destroy learning but seem to enhance it ---note how accuracy increases during the first few bifurcation cascades, although this effect vanishes once the system reaches high accuracy.
+We quantify this effect in panels (f) and (g) of Fig.~\ref{fig_2}.
+Panel (f) shows that indeed, during smooth minimization, the gradient is perpendicular to the subspace spanned by \(v_{\lambda_1}\) and \(v_{\lambda_2}\)---the two eigenvectors associated with the largest eigenvalues of the Hessian.
+In contrast, when oscillations appear, the gradient initially aligns with \(v_{\lambda_1}\) and later with \(v_{\lambda_2}\).
+More importantly, panel (g) demonstrates that although such alignments do occur, the gradient magnitude can also increase substantially.
+Notably, while the gradient aligns with these two directions during the instabilities, panel (g) shows that the projection of the gradient onto the subspace perpendicular to \(v_{\lambda_1}\) and \(v_{\lambda_2}\) also grows markedly toward the end of the oscillations---reaching values higher than those observed during smooth minimization.
+This indicates that the instabilities enhance the exploration in directions perpendicular to those of maximum curvature, reminiscent of the toy scenario illustrated in Fig. \ref{fig_1}(c).